Introduction

 Summary and Next Steps

-This tutorial shows how molecular dynamics simulations can generate useful training data for machine learning applications in materials science.
-The Cu adatom diffusion system is a good starting point because it:
+This tutorial demonstrates how molecular dynamics generates valuable ML training data for materials science.
+Cu adatom diffusion provides an ideal starting point because it:

-• Has interpretable physics: Well-understood mechanisms make it easier to validate ML predictions
+• Has interpretable physics: Well-understood mechanisms enable ML validation

 • Shows diverse behaviors: Temperature-dependent dynamics create rich datasets

-• Scales efficiently: Small system size allows extensive parameter exploration
+• Scales efficiently: Small systems allow extensive parameter exploration

-• Connects to real applications: Direct relevance to catalysis and surface engineering
+• Connects to applications: Direct relevance to catalysis and surface engineering

 What’s Next